Tim-Liam-Hill/Acid/README.md

 ## Visualisation

 If we want the visualisation to come out nicely then the recipricol needs to be the redundant for each opcode.
 We may also need to do some magic with our number system.
-My visualisation is different in this way: lets say our program is 'AAC CAA GTG ACA'.
+My visualisation is different to other languages in this way: lets say our program is 'AAC CAA GTG ACA'.
 This represents one side of the DNA sequence, so to do

 AA